6 dressing travel tips for Americans going abroad.

 Now look at these sisters traveling to Wales nine years later—boy, did we wise up!

 When my husband worked for a European company and I accompanied him, we figured out the convenience of hotel laundry service.
-You know—that bag and slip of paper that hangs in the closet of American hotel rooms from coast to coast?
+You know—that bag and slip of paper that hangs in the closet of American hotel rooms coast to coast?
 Yes, that one.
 Plan on using it—at least for shirts, socks, underwear (depending on the length of your trip.)
 Alex’s Brooks Brothers’ shirts came back as neat as new and saved suitcase room.
+Compact packing doesn’t mean you can’t dress nice in Europe.

 There are also new combinations of nylon, spandex, etc., that make for nice travel shirts.
 Pop an under three-ounce bottle of Woolite in your bag and wash shirts in the evening for wearing the next day.